Smattr/passwand/README.md

     key and a 256-bit HMAC key.
 Instead we just **run our KDF twice with different salts** to generate one key for encryption and one key for HMAC.
 This is possible because our KDF, Scrypt, does not have a fixed width unlike theirs.
   * Like 1Password, we **prepend padding** instead of appending it.
-Agile Bits argument for this is that it acts as an extra initialisation vector.
+Agile Bits' argument for this is that it acts as an extra initialisation vector.
   * We use **random padding bytes** and so does 1Password, though Agile Bits suggest deterministic padding based on an [IETF draft](https://www.ietf.org/id/draft-mcgrew-aead-aes-cbc-hmac-sha2-01.txt)